Indian Statistical Institute: Placement

 Alumni of ISI – including recipients of PhD degree – are employed in government and semi–government departments, industrial establishments, research institutions, in India and other countries.
 There is a placement cell in ISI Kolkata that organizes campus interviews by prospective employers in various campuses of ISI.
 Since recent past, a high percentage of ISI alumni gets absorbed into jobs in analytics, banking, finance and software industry.

-Statistical Quality Control (SQC) and Operations Research (OR) units
+Statistical Quality Control and Operations Research units

 Since mid-forties, ISI pioneered in research and application of Statistical Quality Control (SQC) in India.
 Walter A. Shewhart, the statistician known as the father of SQC, and other experts of this field visited ISI over the years.
 The first Statistical Quality Control and Operations Research (SQC & OR) unit of ISI was set up in Mumbai in 1953, followed by Bangalore and Kolkata units in 1954.
 In 1976, this unit was transformed into the SQC & OR Division, which now operates seven units, located at various industrial centres in India – Kolkata, Delhi, Bangalore, Chennai, Pune, Mumbai and Vadodara.
 These units partake in technical consultancy with public and private organisations, in addition with performing research and training activities.
 The branch at Giridih was set up in 1931 and it has two operational units, viz. the Sociological Research Unit and the Agricultural Research Unit.